chrisamanse/CryptoKit/README.md

-# CryptoKit
+# CryptoKit 🔑

-Implementation of cryptographic functions in Swift
+A Swift framework containing implementations of cryptographic functions.

 # License